 When you invest in a stock, you are investing in a small sliver of ownership in a publicly traded company.
 To be publicly traded, companies are required to file quarterly (and annual) financial statements with the U.S. Securities and Exchange Commission (SEC).

-These financial filings keep shareholders and regulators apprised of the financial and legal standing of a company.
+Again, earnings reports are financial filings that keep shareholders and regulators apprised of the financial and legal standing of a company, typically filed quarterly.
 Financial transparency also allows current and potential investors to make decisions about the company through their own analysis and judgment.

 Generally, when you hear someone speaking of a general “earnings report,” they are referring to the forms 10-Q and 10-K, which are quarterly and annual financial filings, respectively.
 Both disclose a company’s revenue, expenses, profit, and other financial information each quarter.

 Some earnings reports are more in-depth than others, but they tend to all have at least some common elements.
 That includes an income statement (which, again, contains information related to profits, revenues, and losses), balance sheet, cash flow statement insights, and a statement of shareholder equity, which could be a breakdown of a company’s complete financial picture, along with assets and liabilities.
 In all, the report could be dozens of pages long.

 Going deeper, here are some of the key elements.